miurahr/gdal/BUILDSYSTEM.md

 - Work on current master branch.
 - Bindings: c#, perl, php and python.
 - All quick tests are passed on all built platforms.
+- There are some limitations
+  * Python: install no backward compatibility modules only install files under osgeo folder.
+  * Some drivers are always built-in and cannot build as plugin, because of dependency from other components, ex. geojson
+  * GRASS driver cannot build at a same time of libgdal.
+    It is because of circular dependency.

 Known issues and ToDo things(help wanted)
 -----------------------------------------

 - Issues
+  * gdal-config returns wrong -libs parameter.
-  * Mingw: error on unit-test so specify SKIP_MEM_INTENSIVE_TEST
+  * Mingw: known error on unit-test so specify SKIP_MEM_INTENSIVE_TEST
-  * Python: No installs backward compatibility modules only install files under osgeo folder.
-  * Global variables and definitions still exists;
+  * Global variables HAVE_* still exists which is not good for Modern CMake way
-    * definitions: -DCPL_LSB -D_FORTIFY_SOURCE
-    * variables: HAVE_*
-  * Cannot generate gdal-config properly.
-    * `gdal-config -libs` returns incorrect list.
   * Some autotest cases are not passed yet
+    * gcore:rasterio_9,11,12,13(w/ sse2 and ssse3)(blowup)
-    * gcore:rasterio_9,11,12,13 tiff_ovr_32(blowup)
+    * tiff_ovr_32, tiff_direct_and_virtual_mem_io(blowup)
     * tiff_read_one_band_from_two_bands, tiff_srs
     * gdrivers:gpkg_1,14,22-26,32,43,45(checksums)
     * gdrivers:rl2_16,19, wms_15, isis_6, netcdf_17,22, pds_10, grib, mbtiles_5,10, jp2openjpeg_24
     * ogr_rfc41_7, ogr_rfc41_8, ogr_gpkg_wal, ogr_gft_read, ogr_gft_write
-  * Some drivers are always built-in and cannot build as plugin, because of dependency from other components, ex. geojson
-  * GRASS driver cannot build at a same time of libgdal.
-    It is because of circular dependency.

 - ToDo
   * Test and fix for proprietary drivers
     * Oracle Spatial